bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-macos-apps.md

    ![](/img/project-build-config-macos.png)

    Once you clicked it, you should see your:
-   * Project or Workspace path
+   * Project or Workspace path.
-   * Scheme name
+   * Scheme name.
-   * Export method
+   * Export method.
-   * MacOS stack
+   * MacOS stack.
 9. Register a webhook when prompted so that Bitrise can start a build automatically when code is pushed to your repository, or a pull request is created.
 This also kicks off your first build - click the message and it will take you to the build page.

 ## Running Xcode tests